NclRSE-Training/git-ultra-novice/_episodes/14-branching.md

 ~~~
 {: .bash}

-We no longer see the file `analysis.py` and our latest commit doesn't
+We no longer see the file `ClassicBruschetta.md` and our latest commit doesn't
 appear in this branch's history.
 But do not fear!
 All of our hard work
-remains in the `pythondev` branch.
+remains in the `starters` branch.
 We can confirm this by moving back
 to that branch.

 ~~~
-$ git checkout pythondev
+$ git checkout starters
 $ git branch
 ~~~
 {: .bash}

 ~~~
   main
-* pythondev
+* starters
 ~~~
 {: .output}